 - the state’s evidence is inadmissible and/or inaccurate; and/or

-The DMV hearing officer will not be swayed simply because the driver needs a license to keep their job.
+The DMV hearing officer will not be swayed simply because you need a license to keep your job.

-A hearing officer may decide the following after a hearing:
+A hearing officer may decide the following after a DMV hearing:

-- to set aside an existing suspension and restore your driving privileges.
+- to set aside (“dismiss”) an existing suspension and restore your driving privileges.

-- the motorist gets placed on negligent operator probation (which means the driver has to remain violation- and accident-free or suspension goes into place).
+- you get placed on negligent operator probation (which means you must remain violation- and accident-free, or a suspension goes into place).

-- the driver gets a suspension but is granted a restricted license.8
+- you get a suspension but are granted a restricted license.8

-Note that a driver can challenge the Department’s decision to suspend or revoke their license by asking for a departmental review of its decision.9
+You can challenge the Department’s decision to suspend or revoke your license by requesting a departmental review of its decision.9

 Legal References: